paritytech/substrate/srml/contracts/COMPLEXITY.md

 ## Initialization

-Before a call or create can be performed the execution context must be initialized.
+Before a call or instantiate can be performed the execution context must be initialized.

 For the first call or instantiation in the handling of an extrinsic, this involves two calls: